We believe that everyone who works for Dr. Martens or wears our boots should be part of a community where they feel accepted and included.

 Health and safety management is an ongoing challenge for all of our suppliers and generally accounts for a high proportion of all issues identified by our monitoring programme.
 As such, we have worked with suppliers to implement robust procedures to manage health and safety.
 Dr. Martens’ local employees in each of our source countries attend regular health and safety meetings with all of our suppliers.
 We have developed and rolled out a number of tools to support this work, including a H&S Toolkit and PPE Guide as well as our Needle and Sharp Materials Policy.

 As a business, we are committed to respecting human rights and identifying, investigating, engaging and remediating any issues related to modern slavery.
-Please click on the link to learn more about our efforts in our recent Modern Slavery Statement.
+We offer training to all of our employees on how to spot the signs of potential victims.
+You can find out more in our recent Modern Slavery Statement.

+Our CSR teams are based in key sourcing locations, where they work directly with new and existing Tier 1 and Key Tier 2 suppliers and their factories.
 We have a robust factory approval process, which includes third party CSR audits, which must be completed before engagement with new suppliers.
-We also have an ongoing monitoring programme to frequently monitor (at least once a year) active Tier 1 and Key Tier 2 suppliers compliance with labour and environmental laws, regulations, industry standards and our own policies.
-The programme is run by our Global Supply Chain Compliance team comprised of experienced CSR professionals based in our Hong Kong and UK offices.
+We also have an ongoing monitoring programme to frequently monitor (at least once a year) active Tier 1 suppliers compliance with labour and environmental laws, regulations, industry standards and our own policies.
+We have also expanded the CSR monitoring to Key Tier 2 suppliers.
 This programme is the foundation of our relationship with our suppliers, in order to maintain fair and safe working conditions and to protect the environment.

-We partner with an independent third-party company, Intertek to deliver our social compliance monitoring programme.
+We partner with an independent third-party company to deliver our CSR monitoring programme.
 The Workplace Conditions Assessment (WCA) is an on-site verification programme intended as an overall risk assessment for social compliance issues across a range of topics from modern slavery, child labour, wages and hours, health and safety, environment, and management systems.
 Ratings are assigned to the questions which rank the severity of the requirements within the category from minor, moderate, major and zero tolerance (ZT).
 These standardised severity ratings support the recommended corrective action timeframes and help to improve scoring on the Performance Index as ZTs and Majors have the most impact on the score.
 Severity ratings are reviewed regularly, to encourage continuous improvement and as important issues evolve in the industry.
-The WCA ratings are assigned by Intertek based on their vast experience in social compliance auditing, as well as comparison of requirements across other social compliance industry programmes.
+The WCA ratings are assigned by the third party based on their vast experience in social compliance auditing, as well as comparison of requirements across other social compliance industry programmes.

 We take a collaborative approach with the suppliers and, when issues are found, a corrective action plan is agreed to remedy non-conformances in a timely manner.
 We then carry out further follow-up checks to verify the corrective actions have been taken.
 Should a supplier fail to remediate issues identified by an audit during an agreed timeframe, the supplier partnership is reviewed and may be terminated.